quicwg/base-drafts/draft-ietf-quic-http.md

 HTTP_PUSH_ALREADY_IN_CACHE (0x03):
 : The server has attempted to push content which the client has cached.

-HTTP_REQUEST_CANCELLED (0x04):
+HTTP_CANCELLED (0x04):
-: The client no longer needs the requested data.
+: The peer no longer needs the message body.

 HTTP_HPACK_DECOMPRESSION_FAILED (0x05):
 : HPACK failed to decompress a frame and cannot continue.